ChibiOS/ChibiOS/demos/ARMCM3-STM32F100-DISCOVERY-GCC/readme.txt

 ** The Demo **

+The demo shows how to use the ADC, PWM and SPI drivers using asynchronous APIs.
+The ADC samples two channels and modulates the PWM using the sample values.
+The sample data is also transmitted on the SPI port 1.
-The demo flashes the board LEDs using a thread, by pressing the button located on the board the test procedure is activated with output on the serial port COM1 (USART1).
+By pressing the button located on the board the test procedure is activated with output on the serial port COM1 (USART1).

 ** Build Procedure **